mlabuda2/nf-tower-docs/docs/datasets/overview.md

 4. You can add the dataset file to your workspace using either drag and drop or by using the system file explorer dialog.

-5. It is possible to customize the subsequent views for the dataset using `First row as header` option, to accomodate the situations where the first row contains the column names.
+5. It is possible to customize the subsequent views for the dataset using `First row as header` option, to accommodate the situations where the first row contains the column names.

 !!! warning